loadero/loadero-python/README.md

 #### Filtering

-Filters are resource specific and are defined in each resource module.
-For example test resource filters are defined in the `TestFilterKey` constant enumeration in the `loadero_python.resources.test` module.
+Filters are resource-specific and are defined in each resource module.
+For example, test resource filters are defined in the `TestFilterKey` constant enumeration in the `loadero_python.resources.test` module.

 `TestFilterKey` can be imported with